 Non-economic damages refer to intangible losses that cannot always be easily quantified through money.
 These include pain and suffering, disfigurement, mental anguish, loss of society, loss of companionship and more.
 In some ways, non-economic damages are whatever a jury is willing to award a plaintiff for a particular harm.

 At the Neumann Law Group, our Kalamazoo accident attorneys are dedicated to protecting their clients’ rights in the legal system.
 Our goal is to provide you with professional and vigorous representation every step of the way.
 We will work hard to maximize your chances of receiving the compensation you deserve.
-Attorney Neumann is known to be a competent attorney.
-In fact, she even received the The National Academy of Personal Injury Attorney’s Inc. Top 10 Attorney Award of 2014.
 Please note that we also handle criminal defense, real estate, estate planning, family law, collections and mediations.
-To learn more about your legal rights and options, please contact us online or call us toll free at 1-800-525-6386.
+To learn more about your legal rights and options, please contact us online or call us toll free at (800) 525-6386.